 Wearable systems usually consist of the following main components:

 Microcontroller unit (MCU): Selection of the embedded processor is based on the device’s computing and signal processing requirements.
 ARM® Cortex®-M class microcontrollers are popular in wearable SoC devices as they provide best in class computing performance and energy efficiency.
-Basic wearables where BOM cost is critical, tend to feature complete System-on Chip (SoC) designs with embedded MCUs such as those provided by Dialog’s DA1468x and DA1469x BLE Smartbond SoCs.
+Basic wearables where BOM cost is critical, tend to feature complete System-on Chip (SoC) designs with embedded MCUs such as those provided by Dialog’s DA1468x and DA1469x Bluetooth LE Smartbond SoCs.
 Advanced wearables may have a separate microcontroller to offload the processing of sensor data from the main processor.
 This is required when the wearable has many sensors generating lots of data to be analyzed in real time.
-Dialog provides a family of BLE SoCs designed to operate in such systems with an external host MCU.
+Dialog provides a family of Bluetooth LE SoCs designed to operate in such systems with an external host MCU.

 Audio: Audio is a prime feature of many consumer wearable devices.
 Microphone drivers for voice commands, and high quality audio codecs for wired and true wireless stereo (TWS) music and audio playback.
 As a leading supplier of high performance, low power audio ICs, Dialog provides a range of audio IC solutions optimized for wearable applications.